Hasna hena flower picture

 12.00 Dollar.

-Hasna Hena flower identity and what is called in different countries?
+Hasna Hena flower local Identity and what is called in different countries all over the world ?

 Arabic: مسک اللَائيل (مسك الليل)